dnovelli1/employeedirectory/README.md

 ## Technology-Used

-- GitHub - repository storage for the project in order to amke changes, deploy them and push to a main branch.
+- GitHub - repository storage for the project in order to make changes, deploy them and push to a main branch.

 - GitBash - used for written commands and communicating with the repository stored on GitHub.